-One smiling face was Clayton Aijala, 54, a miner from Ironwood who was called back to work last month, three years to the day after he was laid off when the White Pine mine closed in 1982.
+One smiling face belonged to Clayton Aigola, a 54-year-old miner from Ironwood who was called back to work last month, three years to the day after he was laid off when the mine closed in 1982.

-Aijala, preparing machinery while working 2,200 feet below ground level, said Thursday that his family, which includes seven children, survived on unemployment benefits and a small strike bonus from his union during the layoff.
+Aigola, who was getting machinery ready 2,200 feet down in the mine, said Thursday that his family, which includes seven children, lived on unemployment benefits and a small strike bonus from his union during the layoff.

-Workers at the mine this week were preparing to restart production under new owners: the Copper Range Co. and the United Steelworkers union.
-When it is fully operating, White Pine will employ 1,000 people, making it an industrial giant in Michigan’s sparsely populated Upper Peninsula.
+Workers at the mine this week were preparing to resume production under new owners: the Copper Range Co. and the United Steelworkers.

-The Steelworkers own 70 percent of the reopened mine, and Copper Range has negotiated a labor contract calculated to make it turn a profit, despite copper prices that are lower now than when the mine closed.
+The Steelworkers own 70 percent of the reopened mine, and Copper Range has negotiated a contract calculated to make it profitable, eventhough copper prices are lower now than when the mine closed.

-The five-year contract puts the average wage for White Pine miners at $8.50 per hour, about $3 per hour below the average wage for all miners, according to information provided by the company and the union.
+The five-year contract puts the average wage for White Pine miners at $8.50 per hour, about $3 per hour below the average wage for all miners, according to the company and the union.